Republicans Worry Trump Is Falling Into The Arms Of 'Chuck And Nancy'

 The Wall Street Journal: "The Pelosi-Schumer-Trump Congress"

-The Journal added the sub-head: "The Republican gang that can't even shoot at each other straight," while noting that it's become "increasingly hard to tell" that the American people elected a Republican government last November.
+The Journal added a subhead: "The Republican gang that can't even shoot at each other straight," while noting that it has become "increasingly hard to tell" that the American people elected a Republican government last November.

-The frustration with the White House was evident as well at a morning after breakfast for the Freedom Caucus.
-These are the most conservative of the Republican members of congress, many with deep roots in the Tea Party movement.
+The frustration with the White House was evident as well at a breakfast for the Freedom Caucus.
+These are the most conservative of the Republican members of Congress, many with deep roots in the Tea Party movement.

 Speaking to Bloomberg TV, which sponsored the breakfast, Freedom Caucus Chairman Mark Meadows of North Carolina said he was surprised by the news, adding with more than a little understatement, "It's not something that any of us advocated for."

-Particularly galling for Meadows and the others in the Freedom Caucus, is a sense that Democrats got the best of the deal.
+Particularly galling for Meadows and the others in the Freedom Caucus is a sense that Democrats got the best of the deal.

 "We're being dictated terms and conditions by Democrats, while they are in the minority," said Freedom Caucus member Warren Davidson, a Republican from Ohio.

-Meadows said conservatives he's talked to are making their feelings very clear.
-"The outcry from the grassroots is undeniably disappointment," he said.
+Meadows said conservatives he has talked to are making their feelings very clear.
+"The outcry from the grass roots is undeniably disappointment," he said.

 But he also says conservatives hadn't put their own clear vision of a deal on the table first: "We shouldn't be surprised."

-Meadows added, "You gotta have a plan, in order to execute it, and I was not aware of any substantial conversations on the debt ceiling, other than 'We gotta raise it.'"
+Meadows added, "You gotta have a plan, in order to execute it, and I was not aware of any substantial conversations on the debt ceiling other than 'We gotta raise it.' "

 He predicted this agreement would put the president in a poor negotiating position come December, when the deal expires.

-Note: A previous version of this story misspelled Bismarck, N.D., as Bismark.